terraroush/Client-Recall/README.md

 ### Installation

+First thing's first: The app was created to work with a REST API by way of JSON Server.
+You'll need to install JSON Server in the console:
+`npm install -g json server`
-Along with this repository, you will need to clone the [My Amazing Application Server](url link to your server repo) repo as well which contains the data structure.
+Along with this repository, you will need to clone the [client recall JSON Server](https://github.com/terraroush/client-recall-JSON) repo as well which contains the data structure.
 ​
-To start the application, run the following command in your terminal inside of the My Amazing Application directory:
+To start the application, run the following command in your terminal inside of the client recall directory:
 ​

 ```bash